edysegura/nodejs-restful/README.md

 ## How to start

-First you need to have Node.js installed in your machine than run the commands below:
+First you need to have Node.js installed in your machine and than run the commands below:

 - `npm install`